Molded Plywood Construction

 The Loughead Aircraft Manufacturing Company's bid for "a poor man's airplane" was the Loughead S-1, designed by Jack Northrop.
 The fuselage was molded plywood.

-Another application of molded plywood construction was used by Jack Northrop in the construction of the Loughhead S-1.
-For the S-1.
-They used a 21-foot-long concrete mold.
-In this mold were placed three thicknesses of spruce plywood strips, alternately laid, and well saturated with casein glue.
-Once the strips were in position, the mold was covered with a rubber bag and then a cover was bolted to the bottom mold.
-The rubber bag inside was inflated and pressure was maintained for twenty-four hours.
+Another application of molded plywood construction was used by Jack Northrop in the construction of the Loughhead S-1 using a 21-foot-long concrete mold.
+In this mold were placed three layers of spruce plywood strips, alternately laid, and well saturated with casein glue.
+Once the strips were in position, the mold was covered with a rubber bladder, and then a cover was bolted to the bottom mold.
+The rubber bladder inside was inflated and pressure was maintained for twenty-four hours.
 The half shells produced could be joined, making clean, smooth, bullet like fuselages.

 Concrete mold in which monocoque wooden shell of the S-1 Loughead sport biplane of 1919 was formed.